Skip to main content

 npm run dev

-Download the trial Pivot package and follow steps mentioned in the README file.
-Note that trial Pivot is available 30 days only.
+Download the trial Pivot package and follow the steps in the README.
+The trial Pivot package is valid for 30 days.

 Import source files